cmu-phil/py-tetrad/README.md

       python3 examples.py

 This should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python--using the original Java graph class, using the PCALG-style general graph matrix, and using GeneralGraph in causal-learn.
-The GeneralGraph class in causal-learn is being migrated to a new format; we will add translators for that soon.

 **This project is not yet stable--it will be exapnded in ways listed above, though the examples.py file is correct.**